Compare broadband packages

 - Plus a whole year of Meerkat Meals & Meerkat Movies*

-What is broadband?
+What is a broadband package?

-What sort of broadband packages can I get?
+What types of broadband packages are there?

 Broadband and phone

-Many broadband packages come with a phone line bundled in.
+Most broadband packages come with a phone line bundled in.
 Phone options include unlimited daytime, evening and/or weekend calls, free minutes to other numbers on the same network, pay-as-you-talk, as well as cheap local, national and/or international calls.